 - If you have problems, please send an e-mail to community dot manager at xenproject dot org.

-General Mailing Lists
+General Mailing Lists and Forums

 Announcements related to the project.
 These may be release announcements, security advisories, announcements related to events.
 This is a low volume list, with about 1-2 posts per month.Info Archives Subscribe Unsubscribe

 This list is for those using and installing the Xen Project software.Info Archives Subscribe Unsubscribe

 XCP-ng forums provide self-help for technical topics on the usage of XCP.
 In addition there are forums that cover releases, security patches and news about the XCP-ng project.All Forums Development News

 There is also a newsletter which you can subscribe to.Subscribe to Newsletter

 - Asking Effective Questions on xen-devel as well as other developer lists

 A discussion list for the Xen Project Hypervisor developer community.
 Please do not use this list for technical support queries.Info Archives Subscribe Unsubscribe

 A discussion list for the XAPI project, developing a protocol, data-model, and language bindings for remote and local management of Xen-based systems.
 The list is both for developers and users.
 Note that most technical discussions for the Xen API project happen on Github (via issues, etc. on the respective repositories).Info Archives Subscribe Unsubscribe